-Please upload colour scans of original documents pertaining to the relevant skilled employment and/ or PhD online.
+Please upload colour scans of original documents pertaining to the relevant skilled employment and/or PhD online.
 We will not accept documents with poor resolution (should be at least 300dpi).
 Certified documents are not accepted.

-3. Assessment of Overseas PhD in Engineering
+3. Overseas PhD in Engineering Assessment

-If an applicant holds an overseas PhD qualification, this service may be employed to assess the equivalence of the overseas PhD to an Australian PhD.
-Please note that this service is only for the assessment of overseas PhD qualifications, not Australian PhD qualifications.
+If an applicant holds an overseas PhD qualification in engineering, this service may be employed to assess the equivalence of the overseas PhD to an Australian PhD.

+Please Note: This service is only for the assessment of overseas PhD qualifications, not Australian PhD qualifications.